danhe/Program_Web_server/README.md

 - 5.Filtered LS: read the files of the same extension given in the directory
 - 6.Modular: prints a list of files in a given directory, filtered by the extension of the files with a module
 - 7.HTTP Client: a http client, GET reuest to a URL
+- 8. HTTP Collect: use a third-party package, bl && concat-stream